AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 ---
 ## Run Pylint Check Locally

-This project uses [Pylint](https://pypi.org/project/pylint/) tool for static code analysis.
+This project uses the [Pylint](https://pypi.org/project/pylint/) tool for static code analysis.
 Pylint analyses your code without actually running it.
-It checks for errors, enforces, coding standards, looks for code smells etc.
+It checks for errors, enforces coding standards, looks for code smells, etc.
-We do exclude the `tests/` file from the pylint check.
+We do exclude the `tests/` file from the Pylint check.

 Pylint displays a global evaluation score for the code, rated out of a maximum score of 10.0.
 We are aiming to keep our code quality high above the score 9.5.